jankner/meta-report/report.md

 = `(a,b)`.
 To explain the purpose of `proxyOf` and the first argument to `reconstruct` we will look at how `Compilable` is used.

-The function of `Compilable` are not used directly by the user of the library; instead they use the function `compileR`, which is defined like this:
+The functions in `Compilable` are not used directly by the user of the library; instead they use the function `compileR`, which is defined like this: